9track/FlashFloppy-wiki/Troubleshooting-FAQ.md

 board in need of further modding (check out the additional jumper wire in [this Youtube video][a1200_mod]).

+- **I cannot save my game and/or highscore in certain games**
+  - This is an occasional problem with certain cracked games available as ADF images.
+The problem is that, although the game is cracked to AmigaDOS format, the game/highscore save routines are often left alone even if they use a custom format.
+This worked fine back in the day with a real floppy drive, however it fails if you try to save to an ADF image on your Gotek!
+The solution is to save to an HFE image file ([Download][ff-blank]).
+You can format/save the HFE image in-game if it uses a separate save disk.
+If it saves to the game disk itself then you will need to copy the game disk from ADF to HFE using [X-Copy][xcopy].

 [a1200_mod]: https://www.youtube.com/watch?v=G6fYOjTYvXM
 [systest]: https://github.com/keirf/Amiga-Stuff/blob/master/README.md